blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - Ontogeny recapitulates Phylogeny (disproven theory by Ernst Haeckel)
 	- Evolution of an individual being describes and continues the evolution of the species
-	- Similarly, applied to memetics, the evolution of a person describes and continues the evolution of the society
+	- Similarly, applied to memetic, the evolution of a person describes and continues the evolution of the society
+	- This has been ap
 	- As I'd say: growth shapes mindset, and mindset shapes outlook, and outlook shapes society

 - Binding of Morality